 3. Public Access to USAID Project Implementation Reports and Evaluations

-USAID project implementation reports and evaluations are not linked to USAID project websites.
-Instead, they are available from two main sources: the USAID Development Experience Clearinghouse (DEC) and the Evaluations at USAID Dashboard.
-DEC is difficult to use but also includes project implementation reports, while the evaluations dashboard is more user-friendly but covers a limited period (2016-2022).
+USAID project implementation reports and evaluations were not linked to USAID project websites.
+Instead, they were available from two main sources: the USAID Development Experience Clearinghouse (DEC) and the Evaluations at USAID Dashboard.
+DEC was difficult to use but also included project implementation reports, while the evaluations dashboard was more user-friendly but covered a limited period (2016-2022).

 This analysis focuses on accessing USAID’s instructive implementation reports and evaluations on the DEC.